 Monthly costs for a Yorkshire Terrier range from $110 to $218.
 This includes food, vet care, insurance, grooming, and supplies.
 Dogs and seniors typically cost more than healthy adults.

-Is a Yorkshire Terrier expensive to own compared to other cats?
+Is a Yorkshire Terrier expensive to own compared to other dogs?

 Yorkshire Terriers are less expensive than average to own.
 A typical dog costs around $2,800 per year, while yorkshire terriers at $1,322–$2,622/year cost less due to their small size, generally good health, and low-maintenance needs.